 An act of discrimination may expose you to challenges from more than one level of government, so knowing antidiscrimination law—federal, state, and local—is key to avoiding problems.

-For details on antidiscrimination laws, start by checking the U.S. Department of Housing and Urban Development, or HUD, website, which includes a list of fair housing resources by state (including local agencies).
+For details on antidiscrimination laws, visit the U.S. Department of Housing and Urban Development's (HUD) website, which includes a list of fair housing resources by state (including local agencies).

 Tenants in all states have several ways to fight housing discrimination.
 These include filing an administrative complaint with HUD or a state fair housing agency or a local agency charged with overseeing discrimination complaints.
 Tens of thousands of tenants file fair housing complaints with HUD every year (approximately half of which involve claims concerning disability discrimination).